PierreGode/Linux-Active-Directory-join-script/README.md

 and is a result of a lot of small upgrades according as needs has emerged.

 <p>Also see<a href="https://github.com/PierreGode/Linux-Active-Directory-join-script/wiki"> Wiki</a></p>

-<p>Future development:</p>
-<p>I will add support for an (answer file) in early 2020 in progress 2020-02-13</p>

-<p>Major rework of the script will be made during 2020 right now it is very messy but working, (a lot of parts that are uneccessary repeated in the script</p>

 <H4>But why a script?</H4>